-Best Ever Keto Donuts Recipe (Just 2 Net Carbs)
+Best Ever Keto Donuts Recipe (Less than 2 Grams of Net Carbs)

 Missing donuts since you’ve gone keto?

-I’ve been on the hunt for a donut replacement that’s keto and sugar-free.
-Friends, I think I’ve found the answer to your donut loving cravings.
-Time to indulge in the best keto donuts recipe!
+I’ve been on the hunt for a donut replacement that’s keto-friendly with no sugar added.
+Friends, I think I’ve found the answer to your donut-loving cravings.
+Time to indulge in the best keto cake donut recipe!

 This yummy keto donut recipe clocks in at just 2 net carbs per donut!
 WOOHOO!
-It’s the perfect cake donut that you can make to have on hand for breakfast, snacks, or to grab on the go before work.
+It’s the perfect cake donut that you can make to have on hand for breakfast, snacks, or dessert.
 I love that the ingredients are simple and the taste is a home run!

 See how easy it is to make these keto donuts by watching the video below.